| Dietary Calcium has recently been associated with weight loss. More

 Konner M. N. England J. Med.
 1985:312 283-289) Therein it is stated

-Early man derived calcium from roots, tubers, nuts, and beans in
+that: Early man derived calcium from roots, tubers, nuts, and beans in

 quantities believed to exceed 1500 mg per day, and perhaps twice this